ringcentral/engage-digital-messaging-android/README.md

 The component integrates nicely in any Android phone or tablet, allows presenting the chat through Fragment or Activity and has rich customization options to fit
 perfectly in your application.

+For more information about Dimelo Mobile, please see [Dimelo Mobile Messaging reference](http://mobile-messaging.dimelo.com)

 Getting Started
 ---------------